jbeeko/cfworker-web-api/README.md

 ## Scaling and Performance
 The simple "Hello World" worker described in part one had excellent performance.
-Out of the box it was able to serve about 5000 requests/sec with an average response time of 17ms.
+Out of the box deployed to a paid account it was able to serve about 5000 requests/sec with an average response time of 17ms.

 Querying the more realistic `/contacts` api with the command `ab -k -n 1000000 -c 100 https://rec-room.io/contacts/12` resulted in 1 million requests with a concurrency of 100.
 These were completed in 385 seconds at a rate of about 2594/requests per second.
 The mean response time was 38ms.
 Still very good.
 ```